The weight filtration on real singular homology is motivic: Intoduction

 I would first like to thank Fabien Priziac for the very neat introduction to the weight filtration on real singular homology that he delivered at the workshop \emph{Real Motivic Geometry} in Le Croisic; the question of whether this weight filtration came from Bondarko's seemed very natural after hearing his presentation.
 I thank Erwan Brugallé, Jean-Baptiste Campesato, Adrien Dubouloz and Penka Georgieva for organizing this very nice workshop.

 I would also like to thank Frédéric Déglise for finding a gap in the definition of the real realization regarding composition of correspondences and to thank him and Jean Fasel for ideas on how to fix it.
+I thank Martin Gallauer for pointing out a very embarrassing $\infty$-categorical mistake.
 I thank Swann Tubach for proofreading the draft of this note and finding some mistakes and improvements.
-Finally, I would like to thank Adrien Dubouloz, Niels Feld, Goulwenn Fichou and Massimo Pippi for their interst in this work and some interesting discussions.
-I also thank the ANR-21-CE40-0015 HQDIAG for supporting this project.
+Finally, I would like to thank Adrien Dubouloz, Niels Feld, Lie Fu, Goulwenn Fichou, Samuel Lerbet and Massimo Pippi for their interst in this work and some great discussions.
+I also thank the ANR-21-CE40-0015 HQDIAG for supporting this project, as well as the University of Milan and the University of Grenoble where this research was conducted.